 There's not a home that doesn't have bookshelf ideas at the center of at least one room.
 For many, a home doesn’t feel homey without books, so bookshelf ideas that provide space for long-loved and newer volumes are an essential part of an interior design plan.

 But books – together with a host of other items – can also be a truly appealing decorative feature of any room, and thus it’s vital that both the shelves in which they are stored and the way these pieces appear on those shelves allow their potential as a display to be exploited.

-Our home library ideas have been selected to give you inspiration for storage that’s aesthetically pleasing in your own home, and they are combined with advice from interiors professionals to assist in your own planning.
+Our bookshelf ideas have been selected to give you inspiration for storage that’s aesthetically pleasing in your own home, and they are combined with advice from interiors professionals to assist in your own planning.
 So, whether you are planning ambitious home library ideas or simply a corner devoted to book storage, here's how to plan yours.

 Consider both custom joinery and freestanding bookshelf ideas for your home, together with learning how to style a bookcase and reading nook ideas that enhance the beauty of a book collection and any decorative accessories you wish to set alongside them.

 'Whether you are looking for small home library ideas or simply want to exploit every opportunity for storage in a small home, there are always areas within a room that can be exploited for bookshelf ideas,' says Homes & Gardens' Editor in Chief Lucy Searle.

 'As in the living room above, this often works best when it is integrated into the architecture.
 This needn't mean a complicated build; bookshelves can be seamlessly incorporated simply by being painted the same color as the walls.'

 2. Go for wall-to-wall bookshelves in a family room